-Impact is, logically, at the centre of the BGFZ’s “impact procurement”.
+The public good is, logically, at the centre of the BGFZ’s “public good procurement”.
 But in practical terms, what is it exactly we are procuring?

 The answer is that we are procuring the delivery, to an end-user, of a modern, affordable, high-quality Energy Service Subscription, or ESS for short.

 Because there are so many energy-related products on the market, both in Zambia and worldwide, BGFZ developed a set of minimum criteria for each ESS, under which a product would be excluded from the Fund.
 The most important criteria of the BGFZ are quality, warranty and minimum service.

 These criteria also include aspects such as power output and availability, as well as the numbers and types of lighting and appliances that can be powered by the service..